 The original Los Angeles International Design Center, 8899 Beverly Boulevard was completed in 1964.
 Designed by modernist architect Richard Dorman, it stood as a classic example of mid-century modern architecture.
 Since its original construction, 8899 has been the headquarter for ICM and the original location of Madeo Ristorante.

 8899 Beverly, photography by Julius Shulman

 8899 Beverly is designed with the highest attention to detail, craftsmanship, and materiality throughout.

 Olson Kundig's design maintains the original integrity of the building, while transitioning into a contemporary residential tower with glazing throughout.

 Extraordinary engineering and materials elevate the experience of 8899 Beverly in every Tower Residence and Rosewood House.

 8899 Beverly Building Entry

-As the tallest residential building in the area, 8899 Beverly maximizes access to light and air while taking full advantage of extraordinary views.
+As the tallest and only residential building in the center of the Beverly-Melrose-Robertson Arts and Design District, 8899 Beverly maximizes access to light and air while taking full advantage of extraordinary views.
 The size and number of windows, private balconies and terraces, continuously connects residents with the surrounding landscape.
 Each of the building’s four façades offer sweeping and protected views of Beverly Hills, Hollywood Hills, Snowcapped Mountains, Century City, and the famous LA jetliner view.